davidbonora/todo-list/README.md

 `until finished`

 And with the example of getting some data out of the system or using it for a little demo

+## Deployment
+Add aditional notes to deploy this on a live system